RiseMC-Network/RiseCore/README.md

 # The Games
 Duels
-<li>Can support any amount of players, and dynamically handles team allocation.</li>
+- Can support any amount of players, and dynamically handles team allocation.

 Murder Mystery
-<li>This game can hold 20 people (for performance purposes) and randomly chooses one murderer and one detective, then assigns the rest as Innocent.</li>
+- This game can hold 20 people (for performance purposes) and randomly chooses one murderer and one detective, then assigns the rest as Innocent.

 # Examples
 The reports system uses Redis to publish report messages to staff on every server of the network, as well as add to a report menu with the relevant report information.